Bibbulmun Day 9: Friday April 13, 2018

 I was excited to tackle the next 22km section to Possum Creek.
 This section turned out to be really pleasant walking, for the most part.

 After crossing the bridge the trail continued following the river on the other side.
-It was nice to occassionaly get close glimpses of the river and hear the sound of runing water.
+It was nice to occasionally get close glimpses of the river and hear the sound of running water.

 The sound of birds and running water was soon replaced by a much more mechanical sound.
-About 30km from the Murray campsite the trail deviated from the river crossing a large dirt road – the Harvey Quindenning Rd and after a steep climb underneath the source of the shattering mechanical noise.
+About 30km from the Murray campsite the trail deviated from the river, crossing a large dirt road – the Harvey Quindenning Rd. ans soon after a steep climb underneath the source of the shattering mechanical noise.
 A huge conveyor belt taking bauxite ore to a processing plant midway to the coast.
 It was great to climb back out of the valley and leave the noise behind.

 Back to lovely landscape and beautiful birdsong.
 The last three kilometres felt a little bit long.
 I was ever so happy and relieved to reach the Possum Creek campsite, long before it got dark.